 Most contributions are edited.
 Why?
 Because it is a simple truth that people who write are not always the best judges of how their words will be understood by people who read.

-All that said, PNG Attitude admires its contributors.
+That said, PNG Attitude admires its contributors.
 We are deeply grateful for their knowledge, commitment and passion.
 And we are humbled because they give a damn.
 They care.
-They have our undying gratitude.
+They have our unending gratitude.

 Your contribution to PNG Attitude may be edited for any one or a combination of these reasons:

 Defamation.
 We use the defamation laws of Australia as our guide when deciding whether or not a contributor may have gone too far with personal criticism of another person.
 You always need to be careful when accusing someone of a crime or of poor character.
 But, if you’re not careful, we’ll be careful for you.

 Offence.
-Abusive language, racist remarks and other words designed to hurt, generate excessive conflict or cause great offence to other people are not tolerated and will always be edited.
+Abusive language, racist remarks and other words designed to hurt, generate excessive conflict or cause unreasonable offence to other people are not tolerated and will always be edited.
 We encourage the expression of strong opinions, but we want contributors to be fair in presenting them.

 Length.
-The average reader spends about four minutes reading PNG Attitude each visit.
+The average reader spends about three minutes reading PNG Attitude each visit.
 All our editing is done from the perspective of this typical reader.
 We do want people to read what you write, not give up halfway or because the headline does not appeal.
-Contributions which are so long they make an excessive demand on readers will be judged severely and probably trimmed - unless they are so important or so well written that they are a sheer delight to read.
+Contributions which are so long they make an excessive demand on readers will probably be trimmed - unless they are very important or so well written they are a sheer delight to read.

 Clarity.
 If you’re not thinking clearly, it’s unlikely your words will emerge clearly on the page.
 Big words are not necessarily good words.
 Long sentences do not triumph over short sentences.
 Five ideas in one paragraph do not get a special prize.
 If we do not think you are communicating clearly, we will do our best through editing to try to make sure you do.